 Visit Cheekwood Estate and Gardens

 With 55 acres, 12 distinct gardens, and a woodland walking trail, Cheekwood Estate & Gardens is the perfect date spot in Nashville.
 It’s an easy spot to lose yourself for hours among the trees and gorgeous plants.
-There are seasonal events like the spring Cheekwood in Bloom that features over 150,000 blooming bulbs and Cheekwood Lights, an amazing holiday light display during which over one million lights illuminate the gardens.
+There are seasonal events like the spring Cheekwood in Bloom that features over 150,000 blooming bulbs and Cheekwood Lights, an amazing holiday light display during which over one million lights illuminate the gardens–it’s a personal favorite.

 The estate’s art galleries are housed in the original Cheekwood Estate that was built in 1929.
 They showcase some of the 7000 works in its permanent collection—including sculpture, paintings, and artifacts from around the world—as well as temporary exhibitions.